xcube-dev/xcube-docker/README.md

 - When teh local test is successful, create a version release/tag which should be the same as the xcube version
 - The tag will trigger a quay build.
 Quay will set the docker image version according to the used xcube version/release tag
-- Once the deployment steps have finished and the docker image has been built on quay you can use the docker image ```quay.io/dzelge/xcube:[version]``` by e.g.
+- Once the deployment steps have finished, and the docker image has been built on quay you can use the docker image ```quay.io/dzelge/xcube:[version]``` by e.g.
   ```docker run quay.io/dzelge/xcube:[version]```